-These functions return a matrix view of the array base with a physical number of columns tda which may differ from the corresponding dimension of the matrix.
-The matrix has n1 rows and n2 columns, and the physical number of columns in memory is given by tda.
-Mathematically, the (i, j)-th element of the new matrix is given by, where the index i runs from 0 to n1-1 and the index j runs from 0 to n2-1.
+These functions return a matrix view of the array base with a physical number of columns total which may differ from the corresponding dimension of the matrix.
+The matrix has n1 rows and n2 columns, and the physical number of columns in memory is given by total.
+Mathematically, the (i,j)-th element of the new matrix is given by:

+'''

-$$m'(i,j) = base[itda + j]$$
+m'(i,j) = base[itda + j]

+'''